stepcode/baffledCitrus/README.md

 baffledCitrus
 =============

-A cross-platform (Linux/OSX/Windows/etc) lexer/parser replacement for lex/flex and yacc/bison
+A cross-platform (Linux/OSX/Windows/etc) lexer/parser generator replacement for lex/flex and yacc/bison

 * [Lemon](lemon/README): an LALR(1) parser generator from SQLite
 * [re2c](re2c/README.in): a tool for writing very fast and very flexible scanners